-- 1 Click the Start button, point to All Programs (or Programs) → Accessories → Entertainment (or Multimedia), and then click Volume Control. - 2 In the Volume Control window, click and drag the bar in the Volume Control column and slide it up or down to increase or decrease the volume.
+- NOTE: When the audio output is muted, you do not hear sound from speakers or headphones. - 1 Double-click the speaker icon in the taskbar. or - Click Start → All Programs → Accessories → Entertainment → Volume Control. - 2 In the Volume Control window, click and drag the bar in the Volume Control column and slide it up or down to increase or decrease the volume.